 As part of the Portside Community's Draft Phase II AB 617 CERP (June 2021), SDAPCD has committed to evaluating the feasibility of adopting a new rule to control emissions from indirect sources.
-The Port is committed to working with SDAPCD to evaluate an Indirect Source Rule (ISR), and if feasible, work with them on developing an ISR for the Portside Community.
+The Port is committed to engaging working with SDAPCD as they to evaluate and consider developing and new Indirect

+Source Rule (ISR), and if feasible, work with them on developing an ISR for the Portside Community.
 On May 7, 2021, the South Coast Air Quality Management District (SCAQMD) adopted Rule 2305, which is an ISR that regulates warehouse facilities to reduce air pollutant emissions from the goods movement industry.
 New requirements under this rule include zero emission or near-zero emissions trucks and onsite zero emission charging or fueling infrastructure.
 The adoption of this ISR rule is expected to substantially reduce DPM emissions from warehouse operations and in turn, protect the vulnerable disadvantaged communities near them.
 As such, SCAQMD's Rule 2305 may be a useful rule to explore as the SDAPCD evaluates developing an ISR for the Portside Community.